s-r-e-e-r-a-j/ZeroTrace/README.md

 - Sends all your internet traffic through the Tor network
 - Hides your real IP address and location
+- Makes it extremely difficult to track your online activity
 - Lets you manually or automatically change your IP
 - Shows your current Tor IP and location
 - Easy to use with a beginner-friendly interface